 Your old AC unit may be struggling along, but the older it gets, especially here in Orlando Florida with our near constant extreme heat, the less it has to offer compared to what a new unit can do for your home and family.
-The air conditioning industry has not stood still since you installed your unit, so it may be time for you to take a look at what the market has to offer today.
+We may be experiencing the few fleeting cooler months we get here in Orlando, but the air conditioning industry has not stood still since you installed your unit, so it may be time for you to take a look at what the market has to offer today.

 Here are some reasons to replace your outdoor AC unit with an updated more efficient version.